Q: How long have you been painting, sculpting, shooting?

 Q: What inspired you to get into the arts?

-Q: Why painting rather than other mediums?
+Q: Why photography rather than another medium?

 Q: What are your favorite materials to work with?